Geometry Utilities (mathutils.geometry)

 - mathutils.geometry.intersect_point_line(pt, line_p1, line_p2, /)

-Takes a point and a line and returns a tuple with the closest point on the line and its distance from the first point of the line as a percentage of the length of the line.
+Takes a point and a line and returns the closest point on the line and its parametric distance from the first point of the line.
+A value of 0.0 is the first point, 1.0 is the second, values outside [0, 1] are extrapolated.

 pt (